Making sense of complexity through data. Leveraging AI to empower people and decisions.

 # Daily Return Correlation

-cm = stocks_daily_return.drop(columns = ['Date']).corr()
+cm = stocks_daily_return.drop(columns=['Date']).corr()

 cm

-# heatmap showing correlations (Figure 6)
+# Heatmap showing correlations (Figure 6)

 plt.figure(figsize=(10, 8))